pejman-hkh/4php/README.md

 My porpus is converting php code too c++ and compile it at the end

 # OOP
-You can write c++ class and add call it in 4php
+You can write c++ class and call it in 4php

 See extension directory